JGCRI/gcam-doc/overview.md

 The GCAM ecosystem includes a range of different tools, from data manipulation tools, the dynamic core of GCAM, and a range of disaggregation models, visualization tools and emulation tools.
 The GCAM release includes a data system for creating the XML inputs for GCAM and the dynamic core.
 Additional tools are produced and available separately and not included in the release version of GCAM.

 The [GCAM Data System](https://github.com/JGCRI/gcamdata) combines and reconciles a wide range of different data sets, and systematically incorporates a range of future assumptions.
-The output of the data system is an XML dataset with historical and base-year data for calibrating the model along with assumptions about future trajectories such as GDP, population, and technology.
+The output of the data system is an XML dataset with historical and base-year data for calibrating the model, along with assumptions about future trajectories such as population, GDP (or calibrated factor productivities), employment or labor supply, technology, and productivity.
 It includes the necessary information for representing energy, water, land, and the economic system.
 The GCAM Data System is largely constructed in R, but accommodates inputs in a range of different formats.
 Creating new scenarios does not require the use of the GCAM data system.
 New, "add on" XML files can be created to overwrite key future scenario assumptions such as population, economic activity, and technology cost and performance, among others.

 The GCAM core (discussed below) is the component of the model in which economic decisions are made (e.g., land use and technology choices), and in which dynamics and interactions are modeled within and among different human and Earth systems.
 The GCAM core is written in C++ and takes in inputs in XML.
 Outputs are written to an XML database.